shreyuuu312/web-tech-design-using-html-css-javascript/README.md

 The logout feature on the backend is a pseudo one , in other words, it actually doesn't work, it redirects you to a duplicate page which doesn't show your name as it does when you are logged in.

-# Start with the homepage.html ( not homepage2.html, it needs a database to be created to work properly).
+# Start with the homepage.html ( not homepage2.html, it needs a database to be created to work properly)
-and naivigate to whereveer you want.

 For the sign up and Login to work, the database with the following details has to be created-